EluChau/EluChau/README.md

 - 👀 I’m interested in Coding and security
 - 🌱 I’m currently learning Python but willing to learn security too
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Here in GitHib?
+- 📫 How to reach me Here in GitHub?
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: